Campus Safety and Wellbeing

 What arrangements are being put in place to ensure that the College is properly cleaned and that extra precautions will be put in place?

-An increased cleaning protocol for touchpoints throughout the campuses is in place and additional signage to remind staff and students of safe hygiene practices is in place.
+The College has implemented a focused Covid-19 secure cleaning protocol throughout the campuses and there is signage in place to remind staff and students of safe hygiene practices.

 Additional hand sanitiser stations have been provided around the campuses and everyone on campus is encouraged to use these frequently, both on entering and exiting the building as well as during the time on campus.
 This is in addition to regular and thorough handwashing.